j4321/tkFileBrowser/README.rst

 ------------

 - Linux
-- Python 2.7 or 3.x with tkinter + ttk and python-psutil
+- Python 2.7 or 3.x with tkinter + ttk, python-psutil and python-babel

 Installation